 Fulham Palace was home to the Bishops of London from around 700 to 1973.
-The palace itself is an architectural treasure, including elements from the Tudor, Georgian and Victorian periods.
-It lies in 13 acres of lawn and gardens that still reflect the 18th-century landscape design.
-There are many interesting and unusual trees and plants.
+The palace itself is a fascinating mixture of architectural styles from the Tudor, Georgian and Victorian periods set in 13 acres of gardens that still reflect the 18th-century landscape design.
+These include many interesting and rare trees and plants.

-Visitors can see the rebuilt vinery, the historic knot garden planted with perennials, a new orchard planted in 2014 and the ongoing work within the walled garden, as more of it is brought back into productive use.
+Visitors can see the rebuilt vinery, the historic knot garden planted with perennials, a new apple arch of 2018 and the daily work of the productive kitchen garden.

 - Saturday 11:00–15:00

 - Four special guided tours by volunteers and garden apprentices for OGSW ticket holders at 11am, 12pm, 1pm, and 2pm.
+Tours start at the Reception table on the lawn just inside main entrance gates off Bishops Avenue.
 Head gardener and members of the gardening team present in the walled garden.
 Museum open 12-4pm.
 Walled garden open 10.15 to 4.15pm.
-Drawing Room Café serving light meals and refreshments, 9am-5pm.
+The licensed Drawing Room Café serves light meals, sandwiches, cakes, tea and coffee from 9am to 5pm.
 Plants for sale.

 At end of Bishop's Avenue by gates to Bishop's Park or by gate close to All Saints Church in Bishop's Park